danwerner21/UniFLEX/Hardware/CPU09GPP/09FLP/README.md

 F3-SH80,  3", 80 track, 20 sectors, double density, single side
 F3-DH80,  3", 80 track, 20 sectors, double density, double side
 </pre>

+But the UniFLEX driver/GPP/09FLP combo can handle other sector formats as well.

+For FLEX it uses the 256 byte sectors without difficulty.